ThetaTau/CMT/docs/install.md

 `pip install psycopg2-binary`

-_If receive an Symbol not found error, reinstall psycopg2 and psycopg2-binary with the base Python version. (i.e. 2.7.7)_ `pip uninstall psycopg2`
+_If receive a 'Symbol not found' error, reinstall psycopg2 and psycopg2-binary with the base Python version. (i.e. 2.7.7)_

+`pip uninstall psycopg2`

 `pip uninstall psycopg2-binary`